Below you’ll find step by step instructions on how to build the dual desk setup we use as our workstation in our RV.

 Everyone was nervous, but the cut went off without a hitch!
 We celebrated and then took the countertop back to the RV.

-To complete the project and connect it all, we have two 2×4’s fixed underneath on the sides.
+To complete the now almost 100% ikea home office project and connect it all, we have two 2×4’s fixed underneath on the sides.
 They keep the tabletop level and in place.
 We have screws through L brackets on the top, connecting the 2×4 to the tabletop.
-Then on the bottom, we have a heavy-duty command strip that holds the 2×4 into place on the cabinet that came pre-installed in the RV.
+Then on the bottom, we have a heavy-duty command strip that holds the 2×4 into place on the cabinet that came pre-installed in the fifth wheel.
 We didn’t want to drill into those pieces.
 The thought was that someday if we re-sell, those cabinets would still be in good shape.
 And then they could be used in conjunction with the couch again.
 The tabletop also connects to the Alex storage cabinet.
 There are five 1″ long screws going from the inside of the top of the Alex unit, through it and into the desktop, holding those pieces tightly together.

 Here’s the office as of March 2019:

-Curtains will be in the next and final update!
+Adding curtains to our double workstation desk area will be the next and final update!

 First Phase Home Depot Losses –